poetaste/dotfiles/README.md

 ## Installation

- ⚠️ This configuration does **not** include an installation guide.
+ This configuration does **not** include an installation guide.
- It’s highly customized and contains hard-coded paths, so please adapt it to your own setup if you want to use it.
+ It’s messy and some contains hard-coded paths, so please adapt it to your own setup if you want to use it.

 ---